origo-map/origo-documentation/content/api.md

 ### Refresh data on a layer
 If data for a layer changes constantly as for example when fetching temperatures from IoT sensors it can be useful to let the data be refreshed on a regular interval.

-#### Example code for refreshing the data for a layer on a regular interval.
+#### Example code for refreshing the data for a layer (in this example called 'temperature') on a regular interval.

 ```json
 // Refresh temperature data every 10 minutes